Category: Vegetarian

 I zeroed in on the one dish I had to try, Kaddo.
 What’s Kaddo, you ask?
 It’s pumpkin slow roasted in sugar and cinnamon until tender and smothered with a tomato based sauce of ground beef flavored with ginger, coriander and turmeric.
 It’s topped with a cold yogurt sauce spiked with garlic and mint.
 Every bite is a melt-in-your-mouth revelation—soft, satiny, DELICIOUS.
 It is mind bogglingly good.

-I asked for TWO orders of Kaddo for take-out (the fam was at home), and, while I waited, I told the host that I found their recipe for Kaddo on Epicurious and it is one of my favorites.
-His restaurant and the Kadoo, in particular, have been my gotta try bucket list for a long time.
+I asked for TWO take-out orders of Kaddo (the fam was at home).
+While I waited, I told the host I had found their recipe for Kaddo on Epicurious.
+His restaurant and their Kadoo, have been on my bucket list for a long time.
 It didn’t disappoint.
 Their Aushak, a dumpling filled with leeks and scallions layered with a meat sauce and yogurt was equally scrumptious.

-A while back we celebrated mom’s birthday with a visit to Cala in San Francisco.
+A while back we celebrated Mom’s birthday with a visit to Cala in San Francisco.
 The food was delicious but their slow-roasted Sweet Potato with Bone Marrow Salsa Negra had me in a tizzy.
-How could something so simple taste so delicious?
+How could something so simple be so delicious?
 Smitten Kitchen posted a recipe for slow roasted sweet potatoes that sounded so much like the amazing dish at Cala, it gave me an idea.
 You know where I’m going with this right?
 Beautifully charred, meltingly soft sweet potatoes topped with Kaddo….oh yeah we are so going there.

 SWEET MASH-UP TIME

 I slow-roasted the sweet potatoes until they were soft, caramelized, and charred on the outside.
 While the sweet potatoes were roasting, I made the Helmand Palace meat and yogurt sauces.
 Remove the potatoes from the oven and let them cool so you can handle them.
 Brush the roasted sweet potatoes with browned butter and top with sugar/cinnamon before adding the warm meat sauce and cold yogurt.
-Offer to the highest bidder.
-I’d raise my hand and bid for this.
+So good.

 You can also set up a SWEET little fixings bar so everyone can choose their own toppings.
 Have the Kaddo sauces and any of the toppings from Sam Kass’s, Eat a Little Better at the ready for everyone to pick their favorite.
-Indescribably delicious and fun!

 For vegetarians, skip the meat sauce and slather the cool minty, garlic yogurt sauce on the hot, charred sweet potato.